mlagallyw/UnifiedDeviceModel/Spec/UnifiedDeviceModel.md

 There are several device models in the market, which are used in conjunction with specific protocols or define a generic mechanism for protocol binding.
 Some of them are standardised in different SDOs such as the W3C, OCF, IPSO and others.

 Large IoT cloud vendors also use different models in their products.
-Some of them only define metadata and attributes (properties) but leave it to the applications to handle actions and messages.
+Some of them only define metadata and properties but leave it to the applications to handle actions and messages.

 This fragmentation limits interoperability and market adoption of IoT devices.